pastra98/AI_Lab/assignment/readme.md

 based on the headline, subtitle and time-data.

-As the scraping and data processing involved a lot of steps in their own right, we have decided to split up our project into three notebooks:
+As the scraping and data processing involved a lot of steps in their own right, we have decided to split up our project into 3 notebooks:
 1. `data_scraping:` Here we explore the page structure of derstandard.at frontpage, using beautifulsoup to extract the data we are interested in.
 The notebook concludes with producing a csv file `4yrs_derstandard_frontpage_data.csv` that is 57 MB of